 Thomas DiCiccioAssociate Professor of Social Statistics

-Thomas DiCiccio is Associate Professor in the Department of Social Statistics, School of Industrial and Labor Relations, Cornell University.
+Thomas DiCiccio is Associate Professor in the Department of Statistics and Data Science, School of Industrial and Labor Relations, Cornell University.
 Before joining Cornell, he held faculty positions at McMaster University, University of Toronto, and Stanford University.

 Thomas DiCiccio teaches courses on statistical methodology for the social sciences, primarily at the undergraduate level.